ajaykakumanu/ajay-devops-journey/Reliability_Patterns_Applied_ in_CICD.md

 The Bulkhead Pattern is essential in modern CI/CD pipelines, especially for organizations using **microservices architectures** and **multi-environment deployments**.
 It improves the overall **resilience, reliability, and speed** of software delivery pipelines.

-## Circuit Breaker Pattern in Jenkins CI/CD
+## Example: Circuit Breaker Pattern in Jenkins CI/CD

 In Jenkins CI/CD, the Circuit Breaker Pattern ensures that the pipeline continues to function gracefully even when external dependencies, such as APIs or databases, become unavailable or unreliable.
 This pattern helps in preventing wasted efforts and time by automatically halting failed service calls and retrying them in a controlled manner, or skipping certain steps while continuing other processes.